 - Should the bread be taken from one loaf or distributed in ready wafer-form?
 How can Regulativists decide either without express command?

 - What about the location of the pulpit relative to the altar?
 Should it be in the center or to the side?
 Where should the table sit?
 Behind the pulpit or midst the people?
-Though the table is taken from the imagery of Maunday Thursday (the institution of the Supper), there is no command for either a pulpiterium or Lectern in public worship.
+Though the table is taken from the imagery of the Supper’s institution, there is no command for either a pulpiterium or Lectern in public worship.
 Often these furnishings are given lesser or greater presence as instruments according to theological bias– plus they are usually decked with images like crosses, etc.

 - What is not done or omitted in worship often has ‘theological commitments’ which regulativists rarely take account.
 An example is the frequency, or lack thereof, of communion.
 If we ‘remember Christ’ in worship, then shouldn’t this be done according to Christ’s rule, “do this as often as you remember me…”